cognizant-ai-lab/neuro-san-benchmarking/README.md

 # Neuro-SAN Benchmarking

-A benchmarking suite for evaluating multi-agent reasoning systems on arithmetic problems using Neuro-SAN.
+A benchmarking suite for evaluating multi-agent reasoning systems using Neuro-SAN.

 ## Overview

-This repository contains tools for benchmarking multi-agent systems on multiplication and other arithmetic tasks.
+This repository contains tools for benchmarking multi-agent systems on multiplication and other tasks.
 The main components are:

 - **multiagent_reasoner.py** - Multi-agent reasoning system with decomposition, voting, and composition
 - **linear_multiagent_reasoner.py** - Linear variant of the multi-agent reasoner